rendall/bmapp2/README.md

 Develop using the `.ts` files in `./src/`.
 After building, issue command `npm run build` Push to Github master, application shows up at <https://bmapp2.netlify.com/>

+There are two build steps:

+- First, compilation from Typescript into javascript (and moving files out of `./src` up one level)
+- Second, tree-shaking and bundling via webpack into `./app`

 ## known bugs